Rhodesian Ridgeback Temperament & Personality Guide

 Interactions with Other Pets

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Rhodesian Ridgebacks have particular requirements based on their large size, light shedding level, and genetic predispositions to hip dysplasia and dermoid sinus.
+The care profile for Rhodesian Ridgebacks is anchored by a large build, light coat shedding, and breed-associated risk for hip dysplasia and dermoid sinus.

 Daily Activity Patterns